veggiespam/ImageLocationScanner/README.md

   help adding to the alpha channel.

 # Usage Requirements
-The Image Location Scanner runs as both a Burp and ZAP plug-in.
+The Image Location & Privacy Scanner runs as both a Burp and ZAP plug-in.
 Requires:

 * Burp Pro, 1.4 or newer